TedTschopp/tedt.org/_posts/Homepage/Projects/2017-06-01-Random-Board-Game-Night.md

 mathjax:

-order: 10
+order: 14
 ---

-An application of the Procedural Text Generation system to create a new game for you to play every hour.
+**Overview:** An application of the Procedural Text Generation system to create a new game for you to play every hour.

 * Need ideas for your board game night.
 Look no further.
 We have you covered!
 * Uses tables from the Procedural Text Generation system I am using for computerized fiction

+**Technology Used:** Twitter and Mastodon Bots, JavaScript and HTML

+**Role:** Full Stack